Hiekkan/Muse_website/README.md

-# Project form the ÜK101 - Muse Fanpage 🎸
+# Project from the ÜK101 - Muse Fanpage 🎸
 Some first experiences in HTML &amp; CSS

 Preview of the sites (sorry it's written in german with some grammar mistakes)